 The more streamlined your money management, the less stressful your life will be.
 Tools like automatic and online bill payment avoid late fees.
 Direct deposit means you’ll never wait in another line with your paycheck.

-Again, expense-tracking tools like PowerWallet make budgeting so, so easy.
+Again, tools like YNAB make budgeting so, so easy.
 It’s a stress-reliever, too.
-If you start feeling panicky about your funds, call up PowerWallet and learn that, no, you didn’t overspend on meals out this month; in fact, you’ve spent 40 percent less in restaurants than you did last month.
-(Go you!)
+If you start feeling panicky about your funds, call up YNAB and learn that, no, you didn’t overspend on meals out this month.
+In fact, you’ve spent 40 percent less in restaurants than you did last month.
+Go you!

 7. Seek answers to your questions